projectdanube/xdi2-docker/README.md

 ### How to run

-To run the Docker image for the xdi2-transport-http-war in a new container
+To run the Docker image for xdi2-transport-http-war in a new container

 	docker run -d -p 8080:8080 projectdanube/xdi2-transport-http-war:latest

-To run the Docker image for the xdi2-webtools in a new container
+To run the Docker image for xdi2-webtools in a new container

 	docker run -d -p 8080:8080 projectdanube/xdi2-webtools:latest

-To run the Docker image for the xdi2-selfhosted in a new container
+To run the Docker image for xdi2-selfhosted in a new container

 	docker run -d -p 8080:8080 projectdanube/xdi2-selfhosted:latest